Driving Training & Set-Up

 One of the biggest obstacles that many Persons With Mobility Impairments often encounter, is transport and being able to drive a vehicle.
 Owning your own vehicle offers many benefits for Persons With Mobility Impairments.
 Organizations such as the QuadPara Association of South Africa (QASA), Rolling Rehab and the National Council of and for Persons with Disabilities (NCPD) can assist Persons With Disabilities to be able get back on the road safely, thus giving their independence back.

-With the assistance of the links to web-sites such as Auto-Mobility & Rolling Rehab (see the links on the left of page & below), the page below, we will assist you to choose an appropriate Driving School & put you in contact with the right people who can assist you.
+With the assistance of the links to web-sites such as Auto-Mobility and Rolling Rehab (see the links on the left of page & below), the page below, we will assist you to choose an appropriate Driving School & put you in contact with the right people who can assist you.
 This article also includes information about:

 - Learning to Drive